DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 A plugin should be deployed on a static HTTPs URL, for example <https://example.com/my-plugin>, let's call it _base url_.

-It should provide a manifest file called "mask-plugin-manifest.json".
-For the example above, it should be located at <https://example.com/my-plugin/mask-plugin-manifest.json>.
-It should be in JSONC (JSON with comment) format.
+It should provide a manifest file called "mask-plugin-manifest.json", for the example above, it should be located at <https://example.com/my-plugin/mask-plugin-manifest.json>.
+It should be JSONC (JSON with comment) format.

 The manifest file should match the following shape: